CryptoWoo/cryptowoo-vertcoin-addon/README.md

 **1H1CjSMwLjeeuuMbumdQCRoxAyAGKfi3Mc**

-Send Bitcoin Cash or Bitcoin Core.
+Send Vertcoin or Bitcoin Core.

 Thanks for your support!